-The BVF (Brunt-Väisälä frequency) value indicates the strength of density gradient in the vertical water column.
+The BVF (Brunt-Väisälä frequency) value indicates the strength of the density gradient in the vertical water column.
 The stronger the pycnocline, the less mixing of nutrients occurs across the pycnocline.
-Over the past five years (2007-2011), pycnocline strength has increased steadily at station 67.55 in central California for both summer and winter (Fig. OC12).
-In southern California (station 93.30), thermocline strength has been highly variable with no clear trend over the past 5 years (Fig. OC13).
-In the northern California current (station NH25), the pycnocline has strengthened (Fig. OC14).
+From 2007-2011, pycnocline strength has increased steadily at station 67.55 in central California for both summer and winter (Fig. OC13).
+In southern California (station 93.30), thermocline strength has been highly variable with no clear trend over this same period (Fig. OC14).